On the generality of symmetry breaking and dissipative freezing in quantum trajectories: Results and Discussion

-First, as the strong symmetry operators all commute there clearly exists a simultaneous block-decomposition of the Hamiltonian and jump-operator.
+First, as the strong symmetry operators all commute, there clearly exists a simultaneous block-decomposition of the Hamiltonian and jump-operator.
 Specifically, the corresponding subspaces or blocks can be indexed by the unique tuples $(s_{1}, s_{2}, ..., s_{L/2})$ where $s_{i}$ corresponds to the number of bosons in momentum modes $k = \frac{2\pi i}{L}$ and $k = \frac{2\pi i}{L} + \pi$, i.e. $s_{i}= \langle n_{k} + n_{k + \pi} \rangle$.
-If the total number of bosons is $N$ then it follows the number of unique tuples (or subspaces) is $D = \frac{(N + L/2 - 1)!}{N!(L/2-1)!}$ \cite{StarsandBars} which grows exponentially with $L$ for $N = L/2$.
+If the total number of bosons is $N$ then it follows that the number of unique tuples (or subspaces) is $D = \frac{(N + L/2 - 1)!}{N!(L/2-1)!}$ \cite{StarsandBars} which grows exponentially with $L$ for $N = L/2$.
 An initial state initialised in a superposition of states with different tuples is therefore expected to undergo the phenomenon of dissipative freezing --- which is exactly what we observe in Fig. \ref{Fig:F4}a-b for a small $L=4$ site chain with the initial state having a non-zero weight in all subspaces.
 The characteristic exponential growth in the weights and singular values is observed just like in our earlier examples.
-Moreover, for small values of $\gamma \omega$ we can again find the freezing times are directly proportional to the inverse of the inter-sector spectral gap.
-It might be natural to assume that freezing will occur in this setup for all system sizes.
+In Fig. \ref{Fig:F4}c we again find the freezing times obey the bound we derived in Eq. (\ref{Eq:LowerBound}).
+Notably as $\gamma$ becomes larger this bound becomes tighter.
+This can be understood from the fact that for increasing $\gamma$ the Hamiltonian's role in the dynamics becomes increasingly neglibible and the trajectory propagator tends towards a matrix whose elements are always positive real values.
+The triangle inequality used to derive our bound thus becomes tighter as $\gamma$ increases and so does our lower-bound on the freeze time.
+It is difficult, however, to reach a numerical regime where this bound saturates as it requires using a very large value of $\gamma$ (which requires a smaller $\Delta t$ to maintain accuracy), reaching exceptionally long timescales and maintaining signficant precision in the vanishingly small value of $\tilde{p}^{(i)}(\alpha_{1}, t)\tilde{p}^{(i)}(\alpha_{2}, t)$.
+In Fig. \ref{Fig:F4}c we also observe direct proportionality between the freeze-time and the inverse of the inter-sector gap for small $\gamma$ --- the regime in which $\gamma$ acts as a rescaling of the system's timescales.
+It might be natural to assume that freezing will occur in this Bosonic setup for all system sizes.
 In Fig. \ref{Fig:F4}c-d we treat a system for $L= 6$ and observe that this is not the case, with freezing only occurring between certain subspaces.
-The origin of this lack of freezing is traceless modes of the Liouvillian, with eigenvalue $0$, which appear for $L = 6$.
+The origin of this lack of freezing are the traceless modes of the Liouvillian, $\Delta^{(\alpha_{1}, \alpha_{2})} \rightarrow 0$, for $L = 6$ and certain pairs of subspaces.
 In our numerics we also observe that these modes also appear for $L > 6$ and independently of the maximum number of photons that we enforce.
 For $L = 6$ these modes connect the symmetry sectors where $s_{1} + s_{2}$ is the same, which likely is related to the fact that the $\cos(k)$ term in the Hamiltonian only differs by a minus sign for the two \textit{separate} (i.e. not simply related by a shift of $+\pi$) momentum modes $k = 2\pi/3$ and $k' = 4\pi/3$ which correspond to $s_{1}$ and $s_{2}$ respectively.
 When $L \geq 6$ we can always identify such pairs of modes where $\cos(2\pi i/L) = -\cos(2\pi j/L)$ and $i, j \in {1, 2, ..., L/2}$.
 For $L= 4$ this is not possible.